Get insider access

 7. Best All-In-One Portable Printer

 Printing-wise, it produces very sharp and detailed black and color documents.
 The downside is that it's slow, as it only prints three black or six color pages per minute.
 Also, its ink cartridges run out quickly, so you might need to carry a few extra cartridges.
-The cost-per-print is pretty decent as the cartridges are relatively cheap, although color printing can still get expensive if you print a lot.
+The cost-per-print is decent as the cartridges are relatively cheap, although color printing can still get expensive if you print a lot.
 You can get XL cartridges that'll last longer, and the printer also accepts third-party ink, which can help save some money.

 See our review